marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Trying to do so gave me an error dialogue with this message:

-> An error occured trying to play this item.
+> An error occurred trying to play this item.
 Please make sure content from TIDAL is not already playing on another device.

 Despite the message, nothing else was playing and despite my best effort, I couldn't get this to go away.

 The exact same track would work via the hosted Plex app and I'm not entirely sure.

-Given mixed content only works one way (http can load https but not vice versa), I'm guessing it's some arbitrary legalese that says "You must only load our content over an SSL connection" or something.
+I'm guessing there is some arbitrary legalese in the deal between Tidal and Plex that says "You must only load our content over an SSL connection" or something to that effect.

 It could also just be a bug 🤷‍♀️